alexdlaird/pyngrok/docs/index.rst

 Running ``ngrok`` with an auth token and  API key enables access to more features available on your account (for instance, multiple concurrent tunnels, custom domains, use of `Internal Endpoints <https://ngrok.com/docs/universal-gateway/internal-endpoints/>`_, etc).
-You can obtain your auth token and generate API keys from the `ngrok dashboard <https://dashboard.ngrok.com>`_, then install it to ``ngrok``'s config file.
+You can obtain your auth token and generate API keys from the `ngrok dashboard <https://dashboard.ngrok.com>`_, then install in to ``ngrok``'s config file.

 .. code-block:: python